 If someone else (SLP or another party) submitted the deferral response and has not heard back from the health insurance company within 30 days, they should contact the health insurance company.

 What is a denial?

 A denial is when the health insurance company makes the decision NOT to authorize payment for the requested speech generating device.

 What can I do if our request is denied?

 You and/or your SLP should have received a written/official denial from the health insurance provider.

 Your SLP will work with the AAC Funding specialist to file an appeal.

-For private insurance appeals, AAC Funding is often not permitted to file the appeal paperwork for you.
-For Medicaid and Medicare, AAC Funding can, in most cases, but not all, file the appeal paperwork for you.
+For private insurance appeals, PRC-Saltillo Funding is often not permitted to file the appeal paperwork for you.
+For Medicaid and Medicare, PRC-Saltillo Funding can, in most cases, but not all, file the appeal paperwork for you.
 Either way, your AAC Funding specialist will assist your SLP in compiling information for an appeal.

 What happens if we lose?

-If the appeal is lost, and you’d like to continue to pursue funding, your SLP can contact the AAC Funding department to discuss options and how AAC Funding may be able to help with further appeal.
+If the appeal is lost, and you’d like to continue to pursue funding, your SLP can contact the PRC-Saltillo Funding department to discuss options and how we may be able to help with further appeal.